 This article also examines the best free Linux terminal servers available.
 Applications run on the server with a terminal known as a thin client (also known as an X terminal) handling input and output.
 With a Linux Terminal Server and thin-clients, a business can remove many of the costs associated with maintenance, support, and licensing of countless desktop PCs.

-To provide an insight into the quality of software that is available, we have compiled a list of 11 impressive remote desktop software.
+To provide an insight into the quality of software that is available, we have compiled a list of 10 impressive remote desktop software.
 We cover remote desktop applications which use the RDP and VNC protocols.
-We have also included software which uses NX technology, as well as software employing the SSH protocol which together with X11 forwarding allows encryption of remote X windows traffic.
+We have also included software which employs the SSH protocol which together with X11 forwarding allows encryption of remote X windows traffic.

-So, let’s explore the 11 remote desktop software at hand.
-For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources and reviews.
+Let’s explore the 10 remote desktop software at hand.
+For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.

 |Remote Display Software|